Tethered vs Untethered EV Chargers in the UK: 2026 Guide

 - Untethered chargers have a socket for a removable cable — more flexible for multiple vehicles, vehicle changes or shared use

-- If you charge the same car regularly and want the simplest possible routine, tethered usually feels better day to day
+- If you charge the same car regularly and want the simplest routine, tethered usually feels better day to day

 - If flexibility, multiple vehicles or future changes matter more, untethered often makes more sense